johnolinda/relationships-small-group-study/08-hope-in-the-middle.md

----
-layout: page
-title: Hope in the Middle
+# Hope in the Middle
----

 My relationships will never be perfect.
 But because of Christ I can make it through the problems and I can be used by him as an instrument of grace.
 That means that I need to remain in Christ so that I can bear fruit in my relationships and I need to encourage others to remain in Christ.
 So why can relationships be so difficult, and how can you get through it?